 Arctocephalus pusillus [South African Fur Seal]

-+ Mirounga leonina [Southern Elephant Seal] An M. leonina male was observed copulating with numerous A. pusillus females.
++ Mirounga leonina [Southern Elephant Seal] An M. leonina male was observed copulating with numerous A. pusillus females (though actual hybrids derived from such mating do not seem to have been reported).
 He crushed them to death in the process.
 M. leonina males are far larger than Arctocephalus pusillus females (2,000-2,700 kg vs. 36-122 kg).
 These seals belong to separate families (Mirounga leonina belongs to Phocidae and Arctocephalus pusillus belongs to Otariidae).
 Best et al. 1981.

 × Zalophus californianus (♀) [California Sea-Lion | Galapagos Sea-Lion] CHR.
 DRS.
 Jennison (p.
 220) describes a male hybrid: "It is very lively in the water, fond of swimming on its back and stroking its nose with the fore flippers, a trait common to Cape Sea-Lions, which I have never noticed among Californians.
 The pup was pearly-grey and bears a close resemblance to the male parent" (i.e., A. pusillus).
 Jennison 1914; Schliemann 1968†.
 Internet: tinyurl.com/hey3grd.

 × Callorhinus ursinus [Northern Fur Seal] NHR(western U.S., Pacific Coast).
 Jameyson et al. (1981) report an animal that was either this hybrid or Callorhinus × Zalophus.
 DeLong 1982; DeLong (cited by Goldsworthy et al. 1999, p.
 262); Stewart et al. 1987.